samtupy/nvgt/doc/src/manual/-Toolkit Configuration.md

 ```
 Finally, NVGT is able to load configuration options from java style .properties files.

-The biggest advantage to this format is it's easy simplicity.
+The biggest advantage to this format is its easy simplicity.
 The format just consists of a linear list of key=value pairs, though the =value is not required for simple boolean options that just need to be present to exist.
 Unlike ini, it also supports character escaping, causing \n to turn into a line feed character.

 The only real disadvantage to this format over ini is the need to keep constantly redeclaring the parent section names whenever defining keys, for example you need to type scripting.this, scripting.that where as with ini and JSON you can specify that you are working within a section called scripting before adding keys called this and that.